pigeonflight/Recipe-Website-Tutorial/flaskRecipeDocs/tutorials/organizing-your-project.rst

 - What is the benefit have a standard directory structure?

-- We used pip to install the Bottle package, in python circles packages are often called `eggs`, can you guess why?
+- We used pip to install the Flask package, in python circles packages are often called `eggs`, can you guess why?

 - In what way do conventions make source code more maintainable?